This Tofu Po’Boy sandwich is a remake of a sandwich I loved ordering from one of my favorite places to eat in central Kentucky, Windy Corner Market.

 Because frying isn’t my specialty, I had yet to make it at home.
 Then a few months ago I came across a post from Taste Hong Kong with step by step instructions on how to fry tofu.

 With tofu fresh on the mind, I met friends at Windy Corner Market on the outskirts of Lexington for a holiday lunch a few weeks ago.
-I’ve written before about this wonderful, must-try establishment serving up local foods.
+I’ve already written about this wonderful, must-try establishment serving up local foods.
 On my most recent visit, I branched out to try the Tofu Boy for Topher.
 As the menu describes, “Crispy fried tofu in Black Jack Barbecue Sauce stacked with Earthy Crunchy Slaw, tomatoes, pickles and our special sauce.”

 Despite the mediocre iPhone picture, I assure you it was delicious.

-Tofu Po’Boy with Barbeque Cole Slaw
+Tofu Po’Boy with Barbecue Cole Slaw

-6 pieces of tofu about 1 ½ inches wide & ½ inch thick
+- 6 pieces of tofu about 1 ½ inches wide & ½ inch thick

 - 1 cup green cabbage, thinly sliced